2016-spring-csuf-benblazak-cpsc-121/assignment-02/readme.md

 in [main.cpp](partial-solution/main.cpp) runs and produces the output shown in [demo.mp4](demo.mp4).

-### Week 3

-#### If you were able to finish
-Rewrite the project from scratch, referencing your solution (or mine, if you wish) as little as possible (but as much as you need to).

-#### If you were not able to finish
-Reference my solution (or another student's) and complete the first version of your own.
-Please do your very best to understand everything that's going on.

 ## Requests

 - Please try to do this in groups, and try to use Google, etc., only for answers to questions about the language (as opposed to questions about this problem).

+- If you have time, you might want to rewrite your solution from scratch, referencing your first solution (or mine, if you wish) as little as possible (but as much as necessary).
+I would recommend doing this not only if you have time before the next assignment, but also if you're able to complete the next assignment early.

 ## Assumptions